newsummit/ember-demo1/README.md

 * Visit your tests at [http://localhost:4200/tests](http://localhost:4200/tests).

-## Tasks
+## Features/Tasks
-* The `job-new` component has an action handler called `addJob`.
-There is a handler in the controller for `jobs/new` to handle the actual saving of the record.
-Wire these up so the record is properly saved.
+* Save new job records.

-* Right now, in a user can submit a new job without filling in all data.
-Please disable the submit button unless all data is present (don't worry about validation beyond data being in the field).
+* Basic new job input validation.

-* On the sidebar, please show the view counts for each job as well as the first 15 characters of the description.
+* View counts and summary in side-bar.

-* On the `charts` route, please build a d3 bar graph that shows job count by company.
+* D3 bar graph showing job count by company.